Do You Know All 13 Light Red Wine Varieties?

 St. Laurent

-This special Austrian grape is in the same family as Pinot Noir!
-Wines are typically darker and richer than Pinot Noir.
-In fact, I might wager to say that St. Laurent may be the most underrated light red wine on this list.
+This special Austrian grape is in the same family as Pinot Noir but is typically darker and richer than Pinot Noir.
+Some might say that St. Laurent may be the most underrated light red wine on this list.

 What does St. Laurent taste like?
 Tasting very similar to Pinot Noir but darker, St. Laurent packs black raspberry flavors with a pleasant earthy note.
-St. Laurent is often aged in oak making this wine very lush.
+St. Laurent often ages in oak, making this wine very lush.

 St. Laurent Serving Temperature: 59°F – 64°F Just cool.